romanostd/TerminatorSuplements/README.md

 - Finally, to start the backend, run the command `npm run dev`.
 It will use nodemon to run and the nodemon.json as environment variables.

+- `npx husky install`if you want to use husky as a pre-commit tool in the application.

 - `npm start` and `npm run test` require creation of .env file, with yours database credentials, like this:
      `MYSQL_USER=example
       MYSQL_PASSWORD=example